The relationship between Internal Resistance denoted by r and emf denoted by e of a cell is given by that are:

 The electromotive force already is said to be defined as the potential difference which is across the terminals of the battery, that is we can say when no current is flowing through it.
 This is said to not seem like this as it would make a difference but we can say that every battery has Internal Resistance.
 We can say that it is similar to the ordinary resistance that reduces current in a circuit, but it exists within the battery itself.

 There is no current flowing through the cell that is said to be the Internal Resistance which will not change anything because there is no current for it to slow down.

 Definition of Internal Resistance

-Internal Resistance Formula is a mathematical equation that can be used to calculate the resistance of an object in motion.
+Internal Resistance refers to the opposition in the flow of current which is offered by the cell itself.
 Internal Resistance is caused by heat loss, friction, and other processes which act to slow down or stop the movement.
 Internal Resistance Formula is often used in engineering applications when designing engines and powertrains for cars or trucks, but it can also be applied in many other situations.
 In this article, I will explain what Internal Resistance Formula means, how it's calculated, and give examples with solutions so you understand how Internal Resistance works!